tinyls/tinyls/docs/deployment.md

 # Deployment Guide

-This guide provides instructions for deploying the TinyLS application to different environments.
+This guide provides instructions for deploying the tinyls application to different environments.

 ## Prerequisites